 Kids Felt Christmas Tree

-And there you have it!
-It was so easy and actually really fun to make.
+There you have it!
+And it was so easy and actually really fun to make.
 My kids were chomping at the bit to play with it.
-Our Kids Felt Christmas Tree has been a big hit at our house.
-I’m very excited and hopeful that this will keep their little hands busy and they won’t want to play with the family tree and ornaments.
+Our Kids Felt Christmas Tree has been a big hit at our house and is probably the most favorite Christmas decoration.
+I’m very excited and hopeful that this will keep their little hands busy while building fine motor skills.
+If we’re lucky they won’t want to play with the family tree and ornaments.

 Kids Block Nativity